johnwcowan/r7rs-work/CoreSexps.md

     but there is no agreement on what it is.

-  * There should be a representation for booleans, but there is no agreement on what it is.
+  * There should be a representation for booleans, but there is no agreement on what they are.

   * Whitespace outside strings is ignored completely.
     Whitespace by itself is not a valid S-expression.